kendru/learn-cljs/content/section-0/lesson-3-building-blocks.md

 1. Decimal integer
 2. Octal integer starts with a leading zero
-3. Hexidecimal integer starts with leading `0x`
+3. Hexadecimal integer starts with leading `0x`
 4. Float
 5. Float with an exponent
 6. Float with a sign and exponent with a sign